akmete14/MSc_project/README.md

 -->
 ## Run your own methods
 ### Preprocessing data
 The implementation of the preprocessing can be found in `.preprocessing/preprocessing.py`.
-The file reads in the data and executes the preprocessing steps as discussed in Chapter 2.
+The file reads in the data and executes the preprocessing steps.
 If you are also interested in predicting other fluxes next to the GPP, you can adjust the Python file accordingly.
 For example, if you want to consider the NEE as target variable, then include it in the **initialize_dataframe** function.
 Also don't forget to include the corresponding quality control variable NEE_qc, which will be used later when filtering for good quality data.

 Below is an example snippet from `./preprocessing/preprocessing.py`, that includes the NEE: